quynhchristinavu/pquynhvu.github.io/content/home/myresearch.md

 * How can we make inference faster, easier, and more reliable to use for practitioners?

+I'm also open to learning more about

+* Hierarchical, mixture and graphical models.

 ###### See all publications and ongoing research projects [here](./publications/).